This article was updated on July 31, 2018.

 Working with multiple software systems is a major headache in professional life that begins with having to access each system separately and use unique passwords that are difficult to keep track of.

-A workplace in which an employee only needs to remember one password or only has to go to one place to access all systems on which they work, makes daily life much easier.
+A workplace in which an employee only needs to remember one password or only has to go to one place to access all systems with which they work makes daily life much easier.
 National Geographic uses a security and access tool called Okta, which provides two major benefits.
 First, employees access work tools through one secure portal simplifying the process.
 Second, Okta reduces the complexity of IT teams who have to manage system access.
 National Geographic saves $600K annually in IT and productivity benefits by doing this.